SamuelLawrence876/Analysing-Berlin-AirBnB-Rental/README.md

 - The highest property was valued at $999 (does not specify currency)

 ## Business implication
-- Businesses who are in the business of real este who want to capitalise on maximising ROA can use this tool to aid them their the decision making.
+- Businesses who are in the business of real estate who want to capitalise on maximising ROA can use this tool to aid them their the decision making.
-- Persons who own property in Berlin have a tool to estimat how much their property is worth if they wanted to rent it out with airbnb
+- Persons who own property in Berlin have a tool to estimated how much their property is worth if they wanted to rent it out with airbnb

 ## Contributing  Members